 Muhlenberg College complies with all federal regulations regarding the release of education records as established by the Family Educational Rights and Privacy Act (FERPA).
 All requests to release information from the student's academic record must include his or her legal signature.
 This requirement specifically prohibits telephone and e-mail requests.
 Faxed requests are acceptable.
+In addition to mail and fax, beginning Summer 2011 students may request a transcript via the web.
+Go to www.muhlenberg.edu/main/aboutus/registrar for more information.
 The student is the only person who can authorize the release of information from his/her academic record.
 No one else (parents, friends, spouses, employers, etc.) may do so.

 All requests should be directed to: Muhlenberg College, Office of the Registrar, 2400 Chew Street, Allentown, PA 18104-5586.
 An information release request should include the student's full name at time of attendance, social security number, dates of attendance, current address, address where the information should be sent, and handling instructions, if applicable.
 An administrative fee is assessed for most record release services.
-Please contact the Office of the Registrar for more information or go to www.muhlenberg.edu/main/aboutus/registrar.
+Please contact the Office of the Registrar for more information.